+Research on technology, standardisation, pricing, contracting, public and corporate governance are among the topics in our research group.
 The corporate world is often said to be in constant flux, and our education and research programs reflect this variety.
 We study traditional as well as contemporary phenomena in the corporate world, and we do it with the help of established as well as emergent theories.
-Currently, the focus is very much on topics related to globalization, innovation, costing and pricing capabilities and value appropriation, product and market development, knowledge-intensive organizations, and technology management, particularly so information and communication technology.
-In response to these challenges, our programs typically include a focus on both the restructuring of traditional and capital-intensive industries and businesses, as well as the development of new business models in high tech environments.

 Currently, the focus is on topics related to globalisation, innovation, costing and pricing capabilities and value appropriation, product and market development, knowledge-intensive organisations, and technology management, particularly so information and communication technology.
 The platform economy, in which industries tend to polarise into either balance sheet players or service players, challenges traditional strategy theories, which is reflected in almost all projects nowadays as it signals a significant shift within the scientific field.

 The strategy group’s focus has expanded from traditional strategy theory to include applied and phenomena-driven research.
 Thanks to the orientation towards contemporary phenomena and current challenges to decision-makers and strategists, innovation has become a core topic on the strategy group’s agenda.